aanno/all-in-one/aanno-aio-on-fcos.md

 ## Overview and quickstart

-Changes w.r.t. official ais:
+Changes w.r.t. official aio:

 * use of a dedicated DNS server ([coredns](https://coredns.io/)) to circumvent the 'self reference problem'
 * use of docker compatible sockets to allow the mastercontainer to control aio container setup.
-  This is the very same as aio is run with docker (i.e. ['manual install'](https://github.com/nextcloud/all-in-one/tree/main/manual-install) is NOT used)
+  This is the very same as if aio is run with docker (i.e. ['manual install'](https://github.com/nextcloud/all-in-one/tree/main/manual-install) is NOT used)
 * for this to work you need:
   + enable/start the podman socket and
   + carefully adapt the permission of the socket before running aio